What’s the difference between Tria 4X hair removal laser & Philips Lumea Prestige?

-This gives 15+ years of monthly full body treatments (full legs, tummy, bikini line, underarms, forearms and face).
-Philips say the flashes last up to 20 years.
-Results get better the longer you use it.
-So, top-ups become much less frequent than monthly.
+Based on my standardized calculations, this gives 15+ years of monthly full body treatments (full legs, tummy, bikini line, underarms, forearms and face).
+(Philips say it lasts up to 20 years).
+Results get better and last longer after several top-ups.
+So, it’s likely you’ll need them much less frequent than monthly.

 It’s superb value.
 That’s for full body, small areas and face using the smaller attachments too.
 You get many more flashes than you’ll ever need.